About the Interdisciplinary Initiatives Program

 The Interdisciplinary Development Initiatives Program (IDIs) provides seed funding for projects that further Western’s research and teaching mission, attract scholars and graduate students to our University, and bring prestige to Western.
 These IDIs, led by leading or emerging academic scholars, have articulated undergraduate, graduate and research dimensions, and involve the participation and collaboration of individuals across disciplinary boundaries.

-Round Six of the Interdisciplinary Initiatives Program: Call for Nominations
+Round Seven of the Interdisciplinary Initiatives Program: Call for Nominations

-Follow the link below for the IDI guidelines for the Program utilized in Rounds One through Five of the Program, and to be used again in Round Six.
-The IDI forms can also be found at the link below.
+Follow this link for the procedures, criteria and terms of reference for the Program utilized in Rounds One through Six of the Program, and to be used again in Round Seven.
+The updated forms can also be found at this link.

-Rounds One through Five of the Interdisciplinary Initiatives Program
+Rounds One through Six of the Interdisciplinary Initiatives Program

 The funded projects (listed below) include proposals that aim to develop new research institutes, graduate programs, undergraduate programs, and a range of other ventures.
 Each title in the list below is a link to a more detailed description of the project.